GrigoriaAngelou/Analysing-Big-Data-with-SQL-/SQL Basics.md

 ## Learning Basic SLQ for free

-There is a very easy and fun website that you can practice your basic SQL knownledge: [Khan Academy](https://www.khanacademy.org/computing/computer-programming/sql/sql-basics/pc/challenge-box-office-hits-database).
+There is a very easy and fun website that you can practice your basic SQL knownledge: [Khan Academy](https://www.khanacademy.org/computing/computer-programming/sql/sql-basics/pc/challenge-box-office-hits-database). <br>
 [Here](https://github.com/GrigoriaAngelou/Intro-to-SQL-Structured-Query-Language-) you can find all the challenges from the above course.